SDVentures/Contour/README.md

 ## Build the project

  - clone the repository
- - run "build.cmd" to make sure all unit tests are still passing.
+ - run "build.cmd" to make sure all unit tests are passing.
- - run "build.cmd RunAllTests" to make sure all integration and unit tests are still passing.
+ - run "build.cmd RunAllTests" to make sure all integration and unit tests are passing.
 In this case you have to configure access to the RabbitMQ broker.

 ## Library license